synw/django-rechat/README.md

 ## Todo

 - [x] Add a persistence layer option
-- [ ] Group level authorizations and maybe channels
+- [x] Group level authorizations and rooms
 - [ ] Rate limits
 - [ ] Channel admin, kick/ban
 - [ ] Add a presence widget to show users in the chat